-- USDOT Security Credential Management System (SCMS) Operators Personnel responsible for operating the SCMS. - USDOT Independent Evaluation Contractor Personnel involved in USDOT-sponsored impact evaluation. - Third party application developers Application developers with interest in using data products created by the proposed system. - System vendors and integrators Private sector system vendors and integrators involved in the development and operation of the proposed system. - WYDOT 511 App Users WYDOT 511 App users provide valuable information on road conditions and parking availability that will be used by the system to notify truckers.
+- USDOT Security Credential Management System (SCMS) Operators Personnel responsible for operating the SCMS.
+The ISS SCMS will be used for Phase 4. - USDOT Independent Evaluation Contractor Personnel involved in USDOT-sponsored impact evaluation.
+No USDOT Independent Evaluation in Phase 4. - Third party application developers Application developers with interest in using data products created by the proposed system. - System vendors and integrators Private sector system vendors and integrators involved in the development and operation of the proposed system. - WYDOT 511 App Users WYDOT 511 App users provide valuable information on road conditions and parking availability that will be used by the system to notify truckers.